Lei-Xu/Lei-Xu.github.io/_posts/2020-03-26-how-to-design-restful-api-p1.md

 ---
-title: How to Design a RESTful API with Flask
+title: How to Design a RESTful API with Flask Part 1
 tags: [How to Design a RESTful API, RESTful API, Flask, Python]
 style: fill
 color: secondary